Rajkot: Festivals

 Garba is popular among both, men and women and is performed during the festival of Navratri.
 The dance starts before midnight and continues until dawn.
 Mata Ambe, who rides a lion, has a special reverential status with any highly religious Gujarati.
 The 'Janmastami Mela' is organised for five days at the Race Course grounds to celebrate Janmastami.
 Diwali is one of the most important festival and is usually a week long holiday.
 Rajkot Municipal Corporation arranges the annual Fireworks Show for the citizens of Rajkot during the Diwali festival.
-The festival of Eid is also celebrated by the Muslim population.

 Holi is also celebrated with frolic and is widely enjoyed by most of the city folk.
-People also celebrate Uttarayan (Makar Sankranti) on 14 January by flying kites from their terraces.
+People also celebrate Makar Sankranti (Uttarayan) on 14 January by flying kites from their terraces.

 Economy

 The city contributes to the economy of the state with heavy and small scale industries under the patronage of Gujarat Industrial Development Corporation (GIDC) and Gujarat State Financial Corporation (GSFC).
-The economy of Rajkot was supported with a 280 million World Bank aid for development of infrastructure of the city.
-The plans are already in place to beautify and modernise the ancient city, including a Rock Garden, ala Chandigarh.
-Another 250 million project to rebuild the Kaiser-e-Hind, the only major bridge linking to the city, is already nearing completion.